This post was sponsored by Marriott as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

-Eddie and I chose to explore the food scene at another Marriott property, the Marriott Renaissance Hotel in Crystal City for dinner at SOCCi, offering authentic Italian cuisine.
+Eddie and I chose to explore the Marriott property’s food scene, the Marriott Renaissance Hotel in Crystal City, for dinner at SOCCi, offering authentic Italian cuisine.
 The sophisticated dining room had a welcome vibe and huge light fixtures that changed colors every few seconds.
 Big windows gave us views of the bustling street scene outside.

 Our waiter at SOCCi was exceptional, providing amazing service and suggestions from the menu.
-Eddie and I started with fresh bread and olive oil followed by the Caesar Salad which was perfect.
-SOCCi’s Rustico Pizza came topped with roasted peppers, tomatoes, goat cheese, and basil.
+Eddie and I started with fresh bread and olive oil, followed by a perfect Caesar Salad.
+The Rustico Pizza came topped with roasted peppers, tomatoes, goat cheese, and basil.
 Eddie thoroughly enjoyed it.
-Gluten-free crust was also available.
+A gluten-free crust was also available.

 I chose Spaghetti with Meatballs, as recommended by our waiter.
 I loved that the kitchen sent both freshly grated and shredded parmesan cheeses for my pasta.
 The meatballs are one of SOCCI’s signature items, made with a mix of meat, San Marzano tomatoes, and mozzarella.
 This was definitely a good choice.